• Skip to primary navigation

 August 30, 2016

-Do you love task cards but hate the time and money you spend printing and cutting?
+Do you love French task cards but hate the time and money you spend printing and cutting?
 Do you ever wish you could assess your French students but not spend so much time grading?
-Well then…you will LOVE this new format!
+Well then…you will LOVE French Boom Cards!

-Why did I want make digital task cards?
+Why did I want to make French Boom Cards?

 1. We’ve already talked about the paper restrictions.
 If you are restricted on printing, these are handy, because they require no printing.
 You can use them on smartphones, tablets, computers, or even put it on the board for whole-class play.